carsonSgit/CropCare/TeamContractTemplate.md

 *How will each member contribute to the project?*

-- A:
+- A: Plant sub-system and mobile app developement
-- B: Will complete the stories assigned to me and help with writing documentation and design document.
+- B: Geo-location and mobile app developement
-- C:
+- C: Security systems and mobile app developement

 ### Frequency of communication